 The FAIR principles should be implemented taking into account applicable legislation, and, as far as is possible and applicable, based on the technical, organisational and/or discipline-specific preconditions that apply.

-The recommendations relates in the first instance to research data (and metadata) financed by public funds that can be published with open access, but the application of the FAIR principles can be made broader than this, and be used also for research data that cannot be published entirely openly.
+The recommendation relates in the first instance to research data (and metadata) financed by public funds that can be published with open access, but the application of the FAIR principles can be made broader than this, and be relevant also for research data that cannot be published entirely openly.
 The recommendation on data management according to FAIR is overarching, and aims to create a common starting point for the implementation of FAIR data management.

 Why we recommend open access to research data

 Since 2017, the Swedish Research Council has had a Government mandate to coordinate the national work of implementing open access to research data.
-The Swedish Government’s 2016 research policy bill set the goal for transition to open access to research data to be fully implemented by 2026.
+The Swedish Government’s 2016 research policy bill set the goal for the transition to open access to research data to be fully implemented by 2026.